PaulaScholz/MLDotNetUWP/README.md

 ![EETypeLoadException](/docimages/MLDotNetUWP_debugOutput_EETypeLoadException.PNG)

 A text file of the debug output is provided in the `docimages` folder accompanying the sample.

+ML.Net is a promising addition to the Microsoft family of machine learning solutions and when it does eventually support the Universal Windows Platform, this sample may provide a point of departure for your own applications.

 Paula Scholz,
 Windows Developer Incubation and Learning,